Assess, Adapt and Sustain

 Adapt

-It is important that the system grow and adapt to stay relavent to stakeholder priorities.
-To adapt the system effectively, you first need to understand the weaknesses of the system and where it is failing to meet goals.
-Is the system addressing the needs of the Ministry of Health, the CRVS and stakeholders.
-Is the design and sample strong enough to produce nationally and sub nationally representative estimates of mortality and causes of death?
-To answer these questions, you’ll need to collect feedback from the MoH and stakeholders and consider adapting the system to collect additional data to respond to their needs.
-This feedback can be collected during the presentation of results in stakeholders’ meetings and other scientific or policy-oriented forums.
-The ability to respond to key stakeholders’ needs will also help promote the sustainability of the system by creating stronger buy-in and leveraging financial support from donors.
+Addressing these questions will require systematically collecting feedback from the MoH and stakeholders and adapting the system to collect additional data to respond to their needs.
+Such feedback can be collected during the dissemination of results in stakeholders’ meetings and other scientific or policy-oriented forums.
+The ability to respond to key stakeholders’ needs is critical not only for improving the utility of the system but for promoting the sustainability of the system by creating stronger buy-in and leveraging financial support from donors.

-Another more technical aspect of adapting the SMSS is ensuring that the design and the sample remain strong and can generate representative mortality estimates with acceptable precision.
-Given mortality decline over time and epidemiological changes leading to changes in cause of death patterns, the SMSS sample may become too small for estimating mortality within some predefined domains.
-By collecting and analyzing the assessment data (described above), an examination of any sample distortions can be done at national and subnational level.
+From a technical aspect, adaptation also involves ensuring that the system’s design and the sample remain strong and can generate representative mortality estimates with acceptable precision.
+Given mortality declines over time and epidemiological transitions leading to changes in cause of death patterns, the initial SMSS sample size may become insufficient for producing reliable mortality estimates in predefined domains.
+By collecting and analyzing the assessment data (described above), an examination of any sample distortions can be done at national and subnational levels.
 Based on levels of all-cause and cause-specific mortality, updated sample size calculations may be carried out to assess the size of the current SMSS sample.
 It may also be that over time, specific programs within the MoH or other stakeholders will desire to obtain estimates at other domains not initially included in the sample design.
-Responding to such demand will require a readaptation of the sample.
+Responding to such demands will require a readaptation of the sample.

 Sustain

 Discussions of the sustainability of the SMSS must start from the initial conception and definition of the system, and it should continue throughout implementation, data integrating to CRVS, data sharing and dissemination.
-While securing long-term financing is key to sustainability, the system must continue to demonstrate its utility for the country.
+While securing long-term financing is key to sustainability, the system must also consistently demonstrate its utility for the country.
 Financial sustainability can be achieved by leveraging development partners and multilateral or bilateral donors, as well as through gradual domestic financing.
-The governance of the system and its institutional leadership are critical for development of proposals for successful fundraising.
-Demonstrating the utility of the SMSS demands sharing the data produced, linking/integrating the system to other existing systems, particularly the CRVS, and demonstrating the quality of the estimates generated.
+Strong governance structures and clear institutional leadership are critical for development of proposals for successful fundraising.
+Demonstrating the utility of the SMSS demands sharing the data produced, linking/integrating within other existing data systems, particularly the CRVS, and demonstrating the quality of the estimates generated.
+Together, these elements reinforce stakeholder confidence and support the long-term sustainability of the system.

 To Learn More